 - Nutritional yeast – You can also use vegan parmesan cheese in this.
 It’s optional though.

-The oil might solidify if it’s been in the fridge for a long time, let it come to room temperature and it will go back to its normal consistency.
+- The oil might solidify if it’s been in the fridge for a long time, let it come to room temperature (or microwave it for 10 seconds) and it will go back to its normal consistency.

 Italian dressing goes great on any big salads or cold pasta salad.
 I love topping my fresh greens with sunflower seeds, kalamata olives, white beans and cherry tomatoes.

-You can also marinate some tofu in it and bake it.
+You can also marinate some tofu or plant based chicken or vegan meat in it and bake or grill it.

 This also works great as a sandwich spread.